wesleytian/wesleytian.com/posts/startup.md

 These are some examples of what mentorship means to me, and I'm content that I've received advice from these people who have helped and watched me grow.
 Perhaps there is a side to mentorship that I haven't experienced, and I'm missing out.
 But until then, the grass will be green enough on my side.

 **Takeaway:** Ultimately, it comes down to what kind of mentors you want.
-Do you want to mentors who work alongside you and have experience building companies from scratch?
-Or employees skilled at working within large organizations?
+Do you want mentors who have experience building companies from scratch and might work alongside you?
+Or do you want mentors who are likely specialists in their fields and might not know you as well?

 <a name="reason4"></a>